QuarkNerd/blog/ceberhardt/_posts/2015-06-01-yahoo-finance-chart.md

 In order to render the volume chart, a secondary y-scale is required, with the domain based on the data's volume, and the range set to half the height of the plot area.
 The `linearTimeSeries` doesn't have a volume scale as part of its layout, this is something that has to be added manually.

-We need to create a new scale with a range that occupies approximately half the plot area.
-To do this, use the d3fc layout component to create a new `g` element to house the stuff ...
+The `linearTimeSeries` uses the d3fc `layout` component, which implemented flexbox layout, so it makes sense to use this to create a container for the volume series also.

+The following creates a `g` element which acts as a container for the volume series:

 {% highlight js %}
 var container = d3.select('#time-series');
 var volumeContainer = container.selectAll('g.volume')
                                 .data([data]);
 volumeContainer.enter()
     .append('g')
     .attr({
       'class': 'volume',
     })
     .layout({
       position: 'absolute',
       top: 150,
       bottom: xAxisHeight,
       right: yAxisWidth,
       left: 0
     });

 var layout = fc.layout();
 container.layout();
 {% endhighlight %}

-We are free to mix this in with the linear time series because the data-joins are 'scoped'.

-Create a volume scale:
+Rather than append a `g` element directly into the container, it is appended within a data join enter selection.
+This ensures that only a single element is added regardless of how many times the `renderChart` function is called.
+Whilst not strictly needed for this example it is good practice.

+The above example is a relatively simple layout, for a more complex example [pop over to the d3fc website](http://scottlogic.github.io/d3fc/components/layout/layout.html).

+A volume scale is constructed with a domain based on the input data and a range based on the height of the volume container:

 {% highlight js %}
 var volumeScale = d3.scale.linear()
-    .domain([0, d3.max(data, function (d) { return +d.volume; })])
+    .domain([0, d3.max(data, function (d) { return Number(d.volume); })])
     .range([volumeContainer.layout('height'), 0]);
 {% endhighlight %}

+Finally, a volume series is constructed and rendered:

 {% highlight js %}
 var volume = fc.series.bar()